A blog about living and learning in Jerez de la Frontera

 The yellow light of Jerez

 Jerez has its own colour palette.
-In San Sebastian, Jess tinkered with watercolours and came up with some amazing stuff – particularly for a beginner.
+Someone tried to paint it once.
+Ran out of yellow.
+In San Sebastian, Jess tinkered with watercolours and came up with some amazing stuff but this place is something else.

 A (partial) glossary of food in Jerez